pinecone-io/canopy/docs/library.md

 kb.verify_index_connection()
 ```

-To learn more about customizing the KnowledgeBase and its inner components, see [here](#customizing_knowledgebase).
+To learn more about customizing the KnowledgeBase and its inner components, see [understanding knowledgebase workings section](#understanding_knowledgebase).

 ### Step 3: Upsert and query data